 Based in Brisbane, Australia, Medical Administration Training has been providing industry recognised medical reception training since 2004.
 All courses offered by Medical Administration Training are available for online study, making them accessible to students throughout Australia.
-Additionally, venue based training is available for select course in Melbourne, Adelaide, Sydney, and Brisbane.

-Why Enroll for the Medical Receptionist Course?
+Why Enrol for the Medical Receptionist Course?

-The healthcare industry is often referred to as recession proof, and while this isn’t strictly true, it is an industry that does offer greater job security.
+The healthcare industry is often referred to as recession-proof, and while this isn’t strictly true, it is an industry that does offer greater job security.
 People still get sick, or require medical advice, no matter the state of the economy.
 And while other industries have had great success with outsourcing certain functions, this isn’t the case for healthcare.

 The medical receptionist at your favourite healthcare provider is more than just a welcoming, smiling face.
-They fulfil a vital support role to the practitioner that extends beyond scheduling appointments, and registering new patients.
+They fulfil a vital support role to the practitioner that extends beyond scheduling appointments and registering new patients.
 They are an important point of contact between the healthcare practitioner and vendors, pharmaceutical reps, and other healthcare professionals.
 And depending on the size of the practice, they may also be responsible for maintaining patient records, and all aspects of medical billing.

 It is possible to become a medical receptionist just through on-the-job training, but this is also a career that offers many different paths for advancement, and formalising your training by completing a medical receptionist course will certainly widen your career prospects.

 Studying and working within medical administration will give you access to careers in medical practices, specialist practices, skin cancer clinics, hospital administration, radiology, pathology, and all associated health practices such as physiotherapy, podiatry and others.
 And with the healthcare industry currently the fastest growing sector – and largest employer – in Australia, you’ll find that a medical receptionist course affords you many secure and rewarding career opportunities.